domm/Blio/readme.txt

   server. the idea is to first set a node to deleted (via a new header field 'delete') & commit it. the next build than shall remove the rendered file (and all related images).
 Then git rm the node & commit again
-- add some scheduling
-  add a new header field ('scheduled'). during build, do not render nodes where scheduled > now
 - write some blog posts on domm.plix.at about:
   - tagging
   - config file handling via MooseX::Config